Quansight-Labs/quansight-labs-site/posts/2021/02/accessibility-whos-responsible.md

 ## JupyterLab Accessibility Journey Part 1

-For the past few months I've been part of a group of people in the JupyterLab community who've committed to start chipping away at the many accessibility failings of JupyterLab.
+For the past few months, I've been part of a group of people in the JupyterLab community who've committed to start chipping away at the many accessibility failings of JupyterLab.
-I find this work is critical, fascinating, and a learning experience for everyone involved, so I'm going to document my personal experience and lessons I've learned in a series of blog posts.
+I find this work is critical, fascinating, and a learning experience for everyone involved.
+So I'm going to document my personal experience and lessons I've learned in a series of blog posts.
 Welcome!

 <!-- TEASER_END -->